-Name Value type/default value Description Require comment String with the action description.
+Name Value type/default value Description Re- quired comment String with the action description.
 Comments help users to understand error Yes traces better.
-It is used for error-trace visu- alization. condition String with a boolean statement over global If the condition is feasible, then a verifier No variables or labels. % symbols enclose label can go analyzing the action.
-If it is infea- names. "%ret% == 0 && %arg% != 0" sible and not the first action of a sequence which is an option of the choice operator, then the action is skipped, and the following is attempted.
-If the action is the first in a se- quence considered as an option of a choice operator, then the whole series is deemed to be unfeasible.
-Example 1: .<c> If has an in-</c> valid condition, then is just skipped.
-Example 2: $\langle a \rangle \langle b \rangle \langle c \rangle \langle d \rangle$ If the $\langle a \rangle$ action's condition is false then . branch cannot be chosen at all. statements List of strings with statements to execute Statements describe state changing.
-There No over global variables or labels. % symbols are just strings with the C code that can enclose label names. call functions from the program fragment or ['''% one% = 1; '', ''% ret% = call- auxiliary C files, access or modify labels and back(%one%);", "ldv_assume(%ret%);" global variables. ] trace rele- Bool True if the action should always be shown Yes vant in the error trace.
+It is used for error-trace visu- alization. condition String with a boolean statement over global If the condition is feasible, then a verifier can No variables or labels. % symbols enclose label go analyzing the action.
+If it is infeasible and names. "%ret% == 0 && %arg% != 0" not the first action of a sequence which is an option of the choice operator, then the action is skipped, and the following is attempted.
+If the action is the first in a sequence consid- ered as an option of a choice operator, then the whole series is deemed to be unfeasible.
+Example 1: ..<c> If has an in-</c> valid condition, then is just skipped.
+Example 2: . <c>.<d> If the </d></c> action's condition is false then . branch cannot be chosen at all. statements List of strings with statements to execute Statements describe state changing.
+There No over global variables or labels. % symbols are just strings with the C code that can call enclose label names. functions from the program fragment or aux- ["%one% = 1;", "%ret% = call- iliary C files, access or modify labels and back(%one%);", "ldv_assume(%ret%);" global variables. ] trace rele- Bool True if the action should always be shown in Yes vant the error trace.
 If it is false, then in some cases error traces would hide the action.